Helene Recovery and Voting

 Emergency Designation

 The Federal Emergency Management Agency (FEMA) declared Tropical Storm Helene a disaster on Sept.
 28, 2024.
-The designated disaster area includes 25 counties and the Eastern Band of Cherokee Indians Tribal Area across three counties in North Carolina.
+The designated disaster area includes 25 counties and the Eastern Band of Cherokee Indians Tribal Area.
 More areas may be added later based on damage assessments.

 Map with darkened counties, showing the FEMA designated disaster area in Western North Carolina as described in the list.